vvscode/docs/docs/whatsapp/whatsapp-introduction.md

 ---
-title: "Introduction to WhatsApp"
+title: Introduction to WhatsApp
-excerpt: "WhatsApp for Business messaging"
+excerpt: WhatsApp for Business messaging
 ---
 The Sinch WhatsApp Business Messaging API provides a rich, enterprise grade messaging solution for clients who wish to communicate with their customers via WhatsApp.